USS Sterett (DDG-104): Etymology

 USS Sterett is the fourth ship of the U.S. Navy to be named after Andrew Sterett, a U.S. naval officer who fought in the Quasi-War and the Barbary Wars.

 History

 The contract to build USS Sterett was awarded to Bath Iron Works Corporation in Bath, Maine on 13 September 2002.
 On 17 November 2005, her keel was laid down, and she was christened on 19 May 2007.
 The ship's sponsor was Michelle Sterett Bernson, a familial descendant of Andrew Sterett, who himself had no children.

 The vessel's commissioning took place in Baltimore, Maryland, Andrew Sterett's birthplace, on 9 August 2008.
 The ship's home port is Naval Base San Diego.

-The ship was attacked without warning by Somali pirates using rocket-propelled grenades on 22 February 2011, during negotiations with the pirates for the release of four U.S. hostages, who were eventually killed.
+The ship was attacked by Somali pirates using rocket-propelled grenades on 22 February 2011, during negotiations with the pirates for the release of four U.S. hostages, who were eventually killed.

 The ship was under the control of Commander Carrier Strike Group 9.